-To become the best motivational speaker in the Philippines isn’t always a selfish desire.
+To announce to the world that you are the best motivational speaker in the Philippines isn’t a selfish desire.
 I have heard dozens of aspiring speakers who told me that they wanted to become “the best motivational speaker in the Philippines”.

 They are all good people.
 They believe that they can save the world and make a difference in the lives of others.

-It is easy for someone to claim that he is the best motivational speaker in the Philippines.
-They know they are not.
+It is easy for some speakers to claim that they are the best motivational speakers in the Philippines though they know they are not.
 It is their aspiration, not their disposition.
+It is their “personal brand”.

-There is nothing big about being the “best” in a field not measured by one’s ability to crack jokes, tell humorous stories, and make people cry.
+There is nothing big about being the “best” in a field measured by one’s ability to crack jokes, tell humorous stories, and make people jump or cry.

-Everyday, in this beautiful country of mine, a school teacher tries to motivate her students.
-I am a product of a very motivational teacher.
+Every day, in this beautiful country of mine, a school teacher tries to motivate her students.
+I am the product of a very motivational teacher.
 She motivated me by her deeds, not by speeches.

-I know that those who claim that they are the best motivational speakers are using it for marketing and for SEO purposes.
-Because there are people who search for the best motivational speaker.
-And a clever marketer knows that he better be ranked number 1.
-(This post may eventually get ranked in the first page too, and that is okay.)
+Many of those who claim that they are the best motivational speakers are selling themselves to those who seek the magic power the best motivational speaker.
+And a clever marketer knows that he better be ranked number 1 in search engines.
+(This post may eventually get ranked on the first page too, and that is okay.)

-About ten years ago, I wrote about this and some motivational speakers got offended.
-So, I opted not comment about this anymore.
+About ten years ago, I wrote about this insanity and some motivational speakers got offended.
+So, I opted not to write about this anymore until now.
 My intention was to correct, not to offend people.

 Let me be clear.
 It is right to aim for the best.
 We must give our best.
 This is true for motivational speaking.
 This is true for any profession.